thedumbtechguy/Fluxxan/README.md

 ### State
 The `State` is the Single Source of Truth of your application.
 It a single object tree containing the entire app state.

-> Unlike Redux, Fluxxan does not force you to use an immutable state.
+> Unlike Redux, Fluxxan does not force you to use an immutable state even though the the default implementation assumes you do.
-> However, doing so is greatly encouraged as it will both improve your code, debugging and increase the overall performance of your application.
-The state tree can be any object, even a POJO.
+> It is greatly encouraged you do as it will both improve your code, debugging and increase the overall performance of your application.
+There is a reason most of the new Flux implementations are going immutable.
-> If you choose not to go Immutable, we've got you covered.
-A couple of methods are provided to help you short circuit the dispatch process.
+> If you choose not to go Immutable, you will need to override couple of methods to help you short circuit the dispatch process.

-For immutability, I've found [Immutables](http://immutables.github.io/) to be a really great way to achieve Immutability.
+I've found [Immutables](http://immutables.github.io/) to be a really great way to achieve Immutability.
 It's quick to setup and understand.

+It’s a good idea to think of its shape before writing any code.
-Our Todo app will hold a list of Todo items and a Filter to define which Todos to show.
-We will use `Immutables` to define our `AppState`.
+For our Todo app will hold a list of Todo items and a Filter to define which Todos to show.

     @Value.Immutable
     public abstract class AppState {